canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 Open source software often brings together a disparate community of developers, ranging from volunteer hobbyists to commercial enterprises.
 In the absence of a formal management and communication structure as found in a unified corporate development environment, OSS communities use a variety of techniques to self-manage their projects in this environment.

-### Distribution of Code

-There is a misconception that FOSS that is distributed to the public should not be integrated or modified for use in sensitive systems.
-On the contrary, FOSS is often preferred for use in sensitive systems, due in part to its increased auditability.
-In other words, security in FOSS must be designed never to rely on obscurity in how the code works.

-In addition, while open source licenses permit the user to modify FOSS for internal use without obligating them to distribute source code to the public, when the user chooses to distribute the modified FOSS outside the user's organization, then the code is subject to whatever license it carries.

-### Maximizing Community Involvement and Reuse

-Active involvement from the open source community is integral to the success of open source code.
-The Government of Canada will be an active contributor to FOSS projects that it or its clients utilize.

-Code written entirely by the GC will be released under an open license.
-In addition, any contracts GC enters into, where others will develop software on it's behalf, will ensure that all results are open source unless there is a defensible reason not to.

-GC encourages contributions to its open source projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction.

-Forks or clones of our code repositories are free to be re-distributed.

-Code previously released under an open source license and then modified by GC or its contractors must be released under terms permitted by the original open source license.

-The public can use our code as the basis of wholly proprietary and commercial systems.
-Notifications that our work is used in a new system are always greatly appreciated.

 ### Code Repositories
 - Framagit
 - Gitlab